| "Debunking

 contributing to everyone elses (like product and economy).

 They dont succeed because they are heavy-hitters.
+What

 about sponsoring the so called heavy-hitter?
 What about the idea